gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 A Simple Example of Inline Assembler
 ====================================

-The following example will generate a single assembly language statement, ``nop``, which does nothing.
-Despite its lack of run-time effect, the example will be useful in illustrating the basics of the Inline Assembler facility.
+The following example generate a single assembly language statement, ``nop``, which does nothing.
+Despite its lack of run-time effect, the example is useful in illustrating the basics of the Inline Assembler facility.

   .. code-block:: ada